rbuurma/rise-2017/Syllabus/rise-2017-syllabus-final.md

 ##### September 20
 + *Pamela* chapter summary (pdf)
 + *Pamela* 476-503
-+ Ferguson, from"Rape and the Rise of the Novel" (short excerpt in class)

 ##### September 22
 + Selection from Armstrong, *Desire and Domestic Fiction*